tayloradam1999/printf/README.md

+# Printf

-This repository is the home of Rachel and I's hand made printf program.
+## This repository is home of Rachel Lewis and I's handmade printf program.

-Our program will have the same functionality of <stdio.h>'s printf.
+### Our program has the same functionality of <stdio.h>'s printf.

-You are able to print whatever you want with it, but as of now we only have the following specifiers accounted for:
+### You are able to print whatever you want, but as of now our program is only capable of handling the following conversion specifiers:

-	%c for chars,	 	 %s for strings,	 %% for printing a %,
+* %c for characters
+* %s for strings
-	%d for integers,	 %i for integers also,	 %u for unsigned ints,
+* %d and %i for integers
+* %u for unsigned ints
+* %% for printing a percent sign
+* %b for binary
+* %R for rot13
-	%b for binary,		 %R for rot13,		 %o for unsigned octal,
+* %o for unsigned octal
-	%x for lowercase hexidecimal,		         %X for uppercase hexidecimal,
+* %x for lowercase hexadecimal
+* %X for uppercase hexadecimal
-	%r for reversing a string
+* %r for reversing a string

-Our return will always be count, with count being how many characters are passed.
+### The return of our program is count, with count being how many characters are passed.